cristalarc/Tiktok-Weekly-Process/readme.txt

 - Download the Insense Transaction History for LW.
 Place it in the Inputs folder. https://app.insense.pro/billing/history

+CATALOG:
+For Catalogging we are storing a variable with ASIN_TTSPID format that stores the title, Parent TTSPID, [SKU ID] of all included in the parent, [Seller SKU].

+We then create a dictionary with key NAME-ASIN, value is the above variable.
+This means many NAME-ASIN keys will share the same value.

 HOW TO MAINTAIN:
 - Adding new ASINs to the processor:
-    + Add the ASIN to the Constants section, making sure to assign the exact Title to the variable.
+    + Add the ASIN to the Catalog section, making sure to assign the exact Title to the variable, and TT Seller SKU.
+    + ASIN variable naming convention is
+    PARENT ASIN - Parent TTSPID = TTS Title, Parent TTSPID, [SKU ID], [Seller SKU]
-    + Add the TTPID as key to ACTIVE_PRODUCT_LIST dictionary, and ASIN as value.
+    + Add the SKU ID as key to ACTIVE_PRODUCT_LIST dictionary, and ASIN as value.
+    What this does is basically attach the description to the SKU ID.

 - Changing Platform Fee:
     + Adjust PLATFORM_FEE in the Constants section.